Subaru Legacy Common Problems and Solutions

 Problem:

-The acceleration on your Legacy is unpredictable.
-The engine may not start or will die under a heavy load.
-The engine will also get hot very quickly, and you are using more fuel than you used to.
+The acceleration of your Legacy is unpredictable.
+The engine might not start or could stall under heavy load.
+It will also heat up very quickly, and you will be using more fuel than before.

 Solution:

-Early models of the Legacy were plagued with fuel pump problems, which is what's happening here.
-Even if you're not suffering from these problems, you should consider replacing the fuel pump anyway.
-We have the improved fuel pumps in stock at all times and deliver quickly.
+Early models of the Legacy experienced fuel pump issues, which is what's happening here.
+Even if you're not affected by these problems, you should consider replacing the fuel pump anyway.
+We always stock the improved fuel pumps and deliver promptly.

 Difficulty level